 Although fish flakes are typically used to produce this spice, vegan alternatives like seaweed or mushrooms can also be used.
-Keep in mind, it’s almost a sure bet that the sushi restaurants’ rice includes very little fish.
+Remember, it’s almost a sure bet that the sushi restaurants’ rice includes very little fish.

 Ask for a nori roll made without seafood or eggs.
-If you can get vegan rice and avoid the fish, you’ll be good to go.
+You’ll be good to go if you can get vegan rice and avoid the fish.
 However, be aware that the price of your meal will still be just as costly regardless of whether fish is one of the ingredients.

 Sushi restaurants are among the priciest places to eat because of the high cost of fish, but you’re not likely to get a discount on a vegan roll.

-Although it can be challenging to get sushi that is entirely vegan in restaurants, many natural food stores provide vegan nori rolls.
-Just take a look in the refrigerator, which is located next to the sandwiches and other cooked foods.
+Although getting entirely vegan sushi in restaurants can be challenging, many natural food stores provide vegan nori rolls.
+Just look in the refrigerator next to the sandwiches and other cooked foods.

 Easy Sushi Alternatives

-Whether you plan on going out to a sushi restaurant or want to make your own meals at home, there are plenty of ways to substitute ingredients for more vegan options.
-Obviously, the most compromising ingredient in sushi for a vegan diet is the fish and roe (fish eggs).
+Whether you plan on going to a sushi restaurant or want to make your meals at home, there are plenty of ways to substitute ingredients for more vegan options.
+The most compromising ingredient in sushi for a vegan diet is the fish and roe (fish eggs).

 Here are a few delicious alternatives you can use to mimic the texture and sustenance of fish in vegan sushi recipes: